 “Things shift and move throughout the album depending on the song and each moment within the song,” Pinna reveals.
 “More concretely, we attempt to weave a tapestry of melodic rock with dark ambient experimental interludes.
 Perhaps the music and lyrics of Irkalla reflect an esoteric space to explore the dark night of our souls.
 What is important is that the music may provide a portal to go on a journey.
 The journey will be different for each individual.
 My musical heroes have done this for me.”

-Throughout Irkalla, Pinna and bandmates Sussman (bass), Al Javier (guitar), Mark Collom (guitar), and Jimmy DeMarco (drums/percussion) conjure music from a diverse panoply of threads.
+Throughout 'Irkalla', Pinna & bandmates Dave Sussman (bass, formerly of industial metal pioneers Bile), Al Javier (guitar), and Jimmy DeMarco (drums/percussion) conjures music from a diverse panoply of threads.
 At its core, Vajra can be called dark rock, but the spectrum isn’t always pinned to the tinges of the abyss.
 Throughout the journey on Irkalla, Vajra paint with vibrant reds (“Maya”), splash blues and greens (“Irkalla”), project arboreal greens (“Wind”), and weave autumnal oranges (“Crown or Crucify”).
 This is possibly a natural outcome of Pinna’s perceptional condition called Synesthesia, but more likely the varied influences coming into the Vajra camp.

 “The influences are varied,” affirms Pinna.
 “I lived in India for five years, Italy for a summer, NOLA for three years, and San Francisco for a couple of months.
 My dad was a monk before he met my mom.
 I'm a yogi and mediation person, and I have this condition called Synesthesia, which affects how I process music.
 Nature, life, art, Tarkovsky, von Trier, Kubrick, Lynch, philosophers and consciousness astronauts (e.g., Terence McKenna, Alan Watts, Baba Ram Das, Joseph Campbell, etc.), mysticism, the occult, history, dance and politics are influences.
 Musically, Tool, A Perfect Circle, Om, Classical Hindustani, Alice In Chains, Duran Duran, Black Sabbath, Deftones, soul music, The Mars Volta, etc.”